 Alex Freeman es un educador bilingüe quien viene con años de experiencia facilitando clases en Buenos Aires, Argentina y su alrededor.
 Valora pedagogía dialéctica centrada en el estudiante, la comunidad y el entorno inmediato que deja que los estudiantes aprenden desde la experiencia vivencial desde el compartir y explorar.
 Quinto grado es una etapa de desarrollo y transición particularmente interesante para Alex porque ve una gran oportunidad para explorar identidad, celebrar culturas diversas y facilitar liderazgo estudiantil.
 En su tiempo libre Alex disfruta tiempo con su familia, la huerta, cocinar andar en bicicleta y leer.

 Hello!
-Allow me to introduce myself a little.
+I'm Hannah Maurer and allow me to introduce myself a little.
 I was born and raised in the midwest in a small community called Bloomington, IL.
 I attended the University of Oregon (Go Ducks!) where I received a B.A. in Spanish and was a member of the Robert D. Clark Honors College.
 During and after college, I lived in Spain for 4 years where I taught K-12 in English immersion schools, traveled as much as I could and generally took advantage of all that Spain and Europe has to offer.
 After Spain I moved back to Portland where I received my Master's of Education at Portland State University and have worked at César Chávez K-8 for the past two years.
 When I am not teaching, I love spending as much time outdoors whether it be hiking, rock climbing, or snowboarding.
 I also love playing (I play the viola) and listening to music, reading, cooking and spending time with friends and family, especially Vega (pictured with me.)

 ¡Hola!
 Me encantaría presentarme.
 Soy de una pequeña comunidad llamada Bloomington en el estado de Illinois.
 Asistí a la Universidad de Oregon (Go Ducks!) donde recibí una B.A. en español y fue miembro del Robert D. Clark Honors College.
 Durante y después de la universidad, viví en España durante 4 años donde enseñé K-12 en escuelas de inmersión en inglés, viajé tanto como pude y generalmente aproveché todo lo que España y Europa tienen para ofrecer.
 Después de España volví a Portland donde recibí mi maestría en educación en la Universidad Estatal de Portland y he trabajado en la escuela César Chávez K-8 durante los últimos dos años.
 Cuando no estoy enseñando, me encanta pasar tiempo al aire libre, sea senderismo, escalada en roca o snowboard.
 También me encanta tocar (toco la viola) y escuchar música, leer, cocinar y pasar tiempo con amigos y familiares, especialmente con Vega (en la foto conmigo).